ADD-ONS / MEDICATION / ANTICOAGULATION

 Standard dose

-• ≥ 8h after DOAC administration
+• ≥ 8 hours after DOAC administration

 • < 8h after administration of rivaroxaban ≤ 10 mg or apixaban ≤ 5 mg

-• IV bolus of 400mg at a rate of 30 mg/min (approx. 13 min)
+• administer IV bolus of 400mg at a rate of 30 mg/min (~ 13 min)

 Higher dose

-• IV bolus of 800mg at a rate of 30 mg/min (approx. 13 min)
+• give an IV bolus of 800mg at a rate of 30 mg/min (approximately 13 min)

-• followed by infusion at a rate of 8 mg/min for 120 min (total dose = 960 mg)
+• followed by an infusion at a rate of 8 mg/min for 120 min (total dose = 960 mg)

-• actively monitor for signs of thromboembolic complications during and after the infusion
+• monitor actively for signs of thromboembolic complications during and after the infusion

 Andexanet dose regimens